EgosOwn/onionr/README.md

 * Email: onionr [ at ] voidnet.tech
 * Twitter: [@onionrnet](https://twitter.com/onionrnet)
 * Matrix: #onionr:amorgan.xyz
-* Discord: https://discord.gg/DVF2bEAzrt (Discord is bad for freedom and privacy, this is only provided for convienience)
+* Discord: https://discord.gg/DVF2bEAzrt (Discord is bad for freedom and privacy, this is only provided for convenience)

 # Help out